Industry & News

 What the Restructuring Means for Users

 For now, the strategy is a tighter, more efficient operation positioned to weather the market slowdown until enthusiast demand picks back up.
+Whether that works is still an open question, but the platform's inventory focus has not changed, and that is what matters most to buyers and sellers making a decision today.

 Which Platform Should You Use?

 Both platforms offer real auction energy, genuinely engaged communities, and access to vehicles that rarely appear in traditional classifieds.
 The divergence is in era, culture, and intent.
+Once you know which side of that line your car sits on, the decision makes itself.

 Key Takeaways